 Built between 1608 and 1612, Carlo Maderno’s immense facade is 48m high and 115m wide.
 Eight 27m-high columns support the upper attic on which 13 statues stand representing Christ the Redeemer, St John the Baptist and the 11 apostles.
 The central balcony is known as the Loggia della Benedizione, and it’s from here that the pope delivers his Urbi et Orbi blessing at Christmas and Easter.

-The cavernous 187m-long interior covers more than 15,000 sq m and contains many artistic masterpieces, including Michelangelo's hauntingly beautiful Pietà at the head of the right nave.
+The cavernous 187m-long interior covers more than 15,000 sq metres and contains many artistic masterpieces, including Michelangelo's hauntingly beautiful Pietà at the head of the right nave.
 Sculpted when he was only 25, it is the only work the artist ever signed – his signature is etched into the sash across the Madonna's breast.

 Dominating the centre of the basilica is Bernini's famous baldachin.
 Supported by four spiral columns and made with bronze taken from the Pantheon, it stands over the high altar, which itself sits on the site of St Peter's grave.
 The pope is the only priest permitted to serve at the altar.